netz98/n98-magerun/readme.rst

 .. code-block:: sh

-   $ n98-magerun.phar cache:disable
+   $ n98-magerun.phar cache:disable [code]

+If no code is specified, all cache types will be disabled.
+Run `cache:list` command to see all codes.

 Enable Magento cache
 """"""""""""""""""""

 .. code-block:: sh

-   $ n98-magerun.phar cache:enable
+   $ n98-magerun.phar cache:enable [code]

+If no code is specified, all cache types will be enabled.
+Run `cache:list` command to see all codes.

 Demo Notice
 """""""""""